kawthar-eltarr/Wine-Recognition/README.md

 After trying both losses functions, in this very context, the Wine Recognition model converges faster when using Sparse Categorical Cross Entropy.
 ​
+## What is in this repository ?

+* MLPClassifier_CCE.ipynb : MLP classification where loss function used is Categorical Cross Entropy.
+* MLPClassifier_SCCE.ipynb : MLP classification where loss function used is Sparse Categorical Cross Entropy.